josgiort/RPIPredictionComparison/README.md

 ### AlphaFold3

 AlphaFold3 [Abramson et al., 2024] is the latest version of DeepMind’s protein structure prediction system, now expanded to model not only individual proteins but also protein–protein, protein–RNA, and other biomolecular complexes.
-Recently, it has gained the attention of the community for its accurate predictions on proteins alone.
-However, its modeling capabilities still lack accuracy regarding some other biomolecules and multimolecular complexes, and therefore, more caution must be put when working with these.

 In this project, AlphaFold3 was considered as a structural resource to identify points suggesting RPIs within the sequences and to get an impression on how correct its predictions can be on RPIs.

 #### PAE